maxreinartz/maxreinartz.github.io/README.md

 # maxreinartz.github.io

-This is my website and you can check it out at [maxreinartz.me](http://maxreinartz.me)!
+This is my website and you can check it out at [maxreinartz.dev](https://maxreinartz.dev)!

-## TODO

-1. Test website at different resolutions
-2. Fix some minor mobile issues

 ## LICENSE

-This is licensed under Creeper76's Software License.
+This is licensed under Max's Software License.
 Check the LICENSE file for more.